KateBoz/SPASAM/Managment_Boundaries/Readme.md

-This folder contains code and information for the SPASAM ecological boundaries vs management boundaries manuscript.
+This folder contains code and information for the SPASAM project ecological boundaries vs management boundaries manuscript.